DD Course Facilitators are expected to actively implement this policy.

 - religion, belief or lack of religion/belief

 Developing Doulas believes that all staff, volunteers and clients should be treated with dignity and respect.

-It is the policy of Developing Doulas to provide the necessary information and support to empower women to make informed choices.
+It is the policy of Developing Doulas to provide the necessary information and support to empower women and people to make informed choices.

 Developing Doulas also aims to involve all our partners and trainees as much as possible in decisions about the services and support DD provides

 Any Course Facilitator or trainee using the service who feels they have been discriminated against or treated disrespectfully should discuss with Maddie McMahon, the owner of the business, about the appropriate action to take.

 Any person accused of behaving in a way which is discriminatory, harassing or bullying may be spoken to and asked to leave the group, if it is a doula course session.
 These guidelines apply equally to our online community.

 Developing Doulas is committed to promoting equality, diversity and inclusion; eliminating discrimination to all applicants, trainees, course leaders, and members of the DD community.
 Our aim is that everyone will be treated fairly, openly, kindly, honestly, with dignity and we aim to respect and value differences irrespective of and regardless of: